 Are New Jersey Court Records Public?

-The New Jersey Open Public Records Act was passed into law in 2002, replacing the pre-existing right-to-know law.
+The New Jersey Open Public Records Act was enacted in 2002, replacing the pre-existing right-to-know law.
 According to the act, New Jersey court records are considered public records.
-The New Jersey Court Rule 1.38 covers the right of public access to the court records.
-The right of access is not absolute as a court may limit access to court records in certain situations.
-For example, records that include jury questionnaires, records relating to child sexual abuse victims, search warrants, grand jury proceedings, and most family division records may be inaccessible for public access.
+The New Jersey Court Rule 1.38 covers the right of public access to court records.
+The right of access is not absolute, as a court may limit access to court records in certain situations.
+For example, records that include jury questionnaires, records relating to child sexual abuse victims, search warrants, grand jury proceedings, and most family division records may be inaccessible to public access.

 How Do I Find Court Records in New Jersey?

-The first step to take when trying to obtain court records in New Jersey is to visit the courthouse where the case was filed and request the record in writing from the court's clerk.
-Usually, the clerk will provide the records request form for requestors to fill in order to have access to court records.
+When trying to obtain court records in New Jersey, the first step is to visit the courthouse where the case was filed and request the record in writing from the Court's Clerk.
+Usually, the Clerk will provide the records request form for requestors to fill out to access court records.
 The New Jersey Court website provides locations and phone numbers for the Municipal Courts, Local Courts, County Courts, Tax Court, Superior Court, and the Supreme Court.
-Court records may be available for public access through paper or via online access.
-Requestors can request access to any of these court’s records in the following ways:
+Court records may be available for public access through paper or online access.
+Requestors can request access to any of these court records in the following ways:

 - Online access